eed3si9n/scalaxb/README.md

 Installation
 ------------

-scalaxb is tested only under Scala 2.8.
-You can install it using sbaz:
+scalaxb is tested only under Scala 2.8.1 and 2.9.0-1, but the sbaz distribution is only available for 2.9.0-1:

     $ sudo sbaz update
     $ sudo sbaz install scalaxb